Here’s how to get your Christmas plan in place so you can look forward to a less stressful December

 Traditional, luxe metallic or modern, whatever your decorating theme we have the decorations and the tree to suit.
 Once you’ve decided on your theme, check last year’s lights and decorations to see if you need any replacements or additions.

 Are you hosting, heading to family or eating out?
 If you’re hosting, confirm numbers, check dietary requirements, tally up how many meals you need to cater, plan menus and get your Christmas food order in.
 Need extra dining chairs, bedding, towels or tableware?
 Make sure you order in plenty of time.

 Play your cards right

 If you don’t already have a Christmas card list, make one and save it for future Christmases.
 Put aside an afternoon or a couple of evenings, cue up a Christmas playlist and get scribbling.
 This year’s last UK posting dates are 19 December for second class and 21 December for first class.

 Wrap it up

-Avoid the night-before panic by wrapping as you go or doing a batch of presents at a time over several evenings.
-Decide on a gift-wrapping theme or consider mixing up your wrapping paper so that each person gets their own colour.
+Avoid the night-before panic by wrapping as you go or doing a batch at a time over several evenings.
+Decide on a gift-wrapping theme or consider mixing up your wrapping papers so that each person gets their own colour.

 Fire up a Christmas film

-From classics like It’s a Wonderful Life and Miracle on 34th Street, to family faves like Home Alone and Elf, and kind of Christmas films like Die Hard and Little Women, a festive movie will get you into the seasonal spirit.
-Add a couple of Christmas cushions to your sofa to max the festive feeling.
+From classics like It’s a Wonderful Life and Miracle On 34th Street to family faves like Home Alone and Elf and sort-of-Christmas films like Die Hard and Little Women, a festive movie will get you into the seasonal spirit.
+Add a couple of Christmas cushions to your sofa to maximise the festive feeling.